 Lye is sodium hydroxide (NaOH).
-This now very industrially-processed product was traditionally made from just the ash from burnt hardwoods.
-Naturally it was widely available, and is in fact quite easily made.
-The ash was left to soak in water (preferably soft with rain as the easiest option, though I’ve used simply filtered water and haven’t noticed a difference) and as the ash settled on the bottom the sodium hydroxide-laced water could be scoped off the top.
-There are many ways other way of achieving this such as boiling for a quicker turnover, or for a more passive method, filling a bucket with drain holes on the bottom and leaving it outside with a container beneath to catch the lye water that runs off as it rains.
+This now an industrially-processed product that was traditionally made from just the ash from burnt hardwoods.
+It’s been widely available, and quite easy to make.
+The ash was left in water to soak (preferably soft with rain as a natural option) and as the ash settles on the bottom the sodium hydroxide-laced water could be scooped off the top.
+This can be achieved through boiling for a quick turnover, or for a more passive method, filling a bucket with drain holes on the bottom and leaving it outside with a container beneath to catch the lye water that runs off as it rains.

-As a result of the ash infusion the water becomes incredibly alkaline, in some cases maxing out at a pH of 14.
-At this point touching it with your bare skin can cause painful chemical burns and ingesting can be deadly.
+As a result of the ash infusion the water becomes alkaline, in some cases maxing out at a pH of 14.
+At this point touching it with your bare skin can cause chemical burns and ingesting can be deadly.
 That’s why it is best when working with lye to wear a good pair of rubber gloves.
-To be certain, the dangers are real and caution should be used in handling, and definitely don’t ingest straight lye, but know that while being baked in the oven lye’s harmful properties are neutralized and become deliciously edible.
+To be certain, the dangers are real and caution should be used in handling, and definitely don’t ingest straight lye, however while being baked in the oven lye’s harmful properties are neutralized and become deliciously edible.

 When looking for a store-bought food-safe lye it can be a little tricky.
 However the soap-makers can help you here.
 With a little research they can point you to companies that sell 100% pure lye which is what you’re looking for.
 It’s the additions that can be the problem with food safety.
-The product pictured below I can say I’ve used for pretzels and bagels many times and never had any ill effects.
+The product pictured below is what I use for pretzels and bagels.
 Keep in mind that in granular form it is quite concentrated and needs diluted significantly.

 Making Lye from Ash